-For each interest period, the interest rate on floating-rate debt securities linked to SOFR may be based on USD Compounded SOFR Index Rate, which is calculated using the SOFR Index (as defined herein) published by the Federal Reserve Bank of New York according to the specific formula described under "Description of the Notes We May Offer-Interests Rates-SOFR Index Notes", rather than the SOFR rate published on or in respect of a particular date during such interest period or an arithmetic average of SOFR rates during such period.
+For each interest period, the interest rate on floating-rate debt securities linked to SOFR may be based on USD Compounded SOFR Index Rate, which is calculated using the SOFR Index (as defined herein) published by the Federal Reserve Bank of New York according to the specific formula described under "Description of the Notes We May Offer- Interests Rates-SOFR Index Notes", rather than the SOFR rate published on or in respect of a particular date during such interest period or an arithmetic average of SOFR rates during such period.
 For this and other reasons, the interest rate on a note linked to the USD Compounded SOFR Index Rate or SOFR Index during any interest period will not necessarily be the same as the interest rate on other SOFR-linked investments that use an alternative basis to determine the applicable interest rate.
-Further, if the interest rate is based on USD Compounded SOFR Index Rate and the SOFR rate in respect of a particular date during an interest period is negative, its contribution to the SOFR Index will be less than one, resulting in a reduction to USD Compounded SOFR Index Rate used to calculate the interest payable on notes linked to the USD Compounded SOFR Index Rate on the interest payment date for such interest period.
+Further, if the interest rate is based on USD Compounded SOFR Index will be less than one, resulting in a reduction to USD Compounded SOFR Index Rate used to calculate the interest payable on notes linked to the USD Compounded SOFR Index Rate used to calculate the interest period.